talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 # Implications on Existing Equipment

-## Limitations in Filtering Capabilities

-{{RFC9288}} provides recommendations on the filtering of IPv6 packets containing IPv6 extension headers at transit routers.
-However, this class of filtering is shown to not be useful and can be ignored.

-Filtering on prefixes has been shown to be useful, specifically [RFC8754]'s description of packet filtering.
-There are no known limitations with filtering on infrastructure addresses, and [RFC9099] expands on the concept with control plane filtering.

 ## Middlebox Filtering Issues
-When an SRv6 packet is forwarded in the SRv6 domain, its destination address changes constantly, the real destination address is hidden.
+When an SRv6 packet is forwarded in the SRv6 domain, its destination address changes constantly and the real destination address is hidden.
 Security devices on SRv6 network may not learn the real destination address and fail to perform access control on some SRv6 traffic.

 The security devices on SRv6 networks need to take care of SRv6 packets.
-However, the SRv6 packets usually use loopback address of the PE device as a source address.
+However, SRv6 packets are often encapsulated by an SR ingress device with an IPv6 encapsulation that has the loopback address of the SR ingress device as a source address.
 As a result, the address information of SR packets may be asymmetric, resulting in improper traffic filter problems, which affects the effectiveness of security devices.
 For example, along the forwarding path in SRv6 network, the SR-aware firewall will check the association relationships of the bidirectional VPN traffic packets.
-And it is able to retrieve the final destination of SRv6 packet from the last entry in the SRH.
-When the <source, destination> tuple of the packet from PE1 to PE2 is <PE1-IP-ADDR, PE2-VPN-SID>, and the other direction is <PE2-IP-ADDR, PE1-VPN-SID>, the source address and destination address of the forward and backward VPN traffic are regarded as different flows.
-Eventually, the legal traffic may be blocked by the firewall.
+And it is able to retrieve the final destination of an SRv6 packet from the last entry in the SRH.
+When the <source, destination> tuple of the packet from PE1 (Provider Edge 1) to PE2 is <PE1-IP-ADDR, PE2-VPN-SID>, and the other direction is <PE2-IP-ADDR, PE1-VPN-SID>, the source address and destination address of the forward and backward traffic are regarded as different flows.
+Thus, legitimate traffic may be blocked by the firewall.

-SRv6 is commonly used as a tunneling technology in operator networks.
-To provide VPN service in an SRv6 network, the ingress PE encapsulates the payload with an outer IPv6 header with the SRH carrying the SR Policy segment list along with the VPN service SID.
-The user traffic towards SRv6 provider backbone will be encapsulated an SRv6 tunnel.
-When constructing an SRv6 packet, the destination address field of the SRv6 packet changes constantly and the source address field of the SRv6 packet is usually assigned using an address on the originating device, which may be a host or a network element depending on configuration.
-This may affect the security equipment and middle boxes in the traffic path.
+Forwarding SRv6 traffic through devices that are not SRv6-aware might in some cases lead to unpredictable behavior.
 Because of the existence of the SRH, and the additional headers, security appliances, monitoring systems, and middle boxes could react in different ways if they do not incorporate support for the supporting SRv6 mechanisms, such as the IPv6 Segment Routing Header (SRH) [RFC8754].
 Additionally, implementation limitations in the processing of IPv6 packets with extension headers may result in SRv6 packets being dropped [RFC7872],[RFC9098].

 ## Limited capability hardware